Independent African news, markets, culture and politics.

 Unionism: Again, NUPENG, Dangote Refinery Meet, Commit To MoU

-Nigeria Union of Petroleum and Natural Gas Workers (NUPENG) and the management of Dangote Refinery have reaffirmed their commitment to the Memorandum of Understanding (MoU) signed on Tuesday.
-The latest development follows a meeting held on Friday at the headquarters of the Department of State Services (DSS) in Abuja, where appeals were made to all parties to maintain the status quo pending a two-week window.
+The Nigeria Union of Petroleum and Natural Gas Workers (NUPENG) and the management of Dangote Refinery have reaffirmed their commitment to the Memorandum of Understanding (MoU) signed on Tuesday.
+This development follows a meeting held on Friday at the headquarters of the Department of State Services (DSS) in Abuja, where all parties were urged to maintain the status quo pending a two‑week window.

-The agreement was reached after NUPENG suspended its strike action, which was triggered by the company’s initial refusal to recognize workers’ union rights.
-The suspension followed a conciliation meeting convened by the Federal Ministry of Labour and Employment on Monday, September 8, 2025.
-The Minister of Finance, Wale Edun, and representatives of the Nigeria Labour Congress attended the meeting.
+The agreement was reached after NUPENG suspended its strike action, which had been triggered by the company’s initial refusal to recognize workers’ union rights.
+The suspension followed a conciliation meeting convened by the Federal Ministry of Labour and Employment on Monday, 8 September 2025, attended by the Minister of Finance, Wale Edun, and representatives of the Nigeria Labour Congress.

-However, barely 48 hours after suspending its strike action, NUPENG threatened to down tools again, accusing the management of Dangote Refinery of breaching the agreement.
-The union claimed that the management had failed to recognize the rights of workers to unionize, prompting the threat of industrial action.
+However, barely 48 hours after suspending the strike, NUPENG threatened to resume industrial action, accusing Dangote Refinery management of breaching the agreement.
+The union claimed that management had failed to recognize workers’ right to unionize, prompting the renewed threat.

-The dispute between NUPENG and Dangote Refinery has raised concerns about a potential fuel scarcity, which could have far-reaching implications for businesses and consumers in Nigeria.
-The country’s economy is heavily reliant on petrol, and a scarcity of the product could lead to increased prices of goods and services.
-The commitment to the MoU is a significant step towards resolving the dispute and averting a potential crisis.
+The dispute between NUPENG and Dangote Refinery has raised concerns about a potential fuel scarcity, which could have far‑reaching implications for businesses and consumers in Nigeria.
+The country’s economy is heavily reliant on petrol, and a shortage could lead to higher prices for goods and services.
+The renewed commitment to the MoU is therefore a significant step toward resolving the dispute and averting a potential crisis.

 Scroll to Top